 “How much is my car accident case worth?”
-At the end of the day, this is your number-one concern if you have been injured in a car accident.
-After carefully explaining the particulars of how the incident happened and giving the attorney all of your personal background, this is all you really care about.
-The intricacies of the legal dimensions at play in your case may interest you but will not impact your life in the way that meaningful recovery can.
+At the end of the day, this is your number one concern if you have been injured in a car accident.
+After carefully explaining the particulars of how the incident happened and giving the attorney all of your personal background information, this is all you really care about.
+The intricacies of the legal dimensions at play in your case may interest you but will not impact your life in the way that meaningful monetary recovery can.
 Therefore, here is a simple framework that can help anyone start estimating how much a car accident case is worth.

 Factors Influencing the Value of Car Accident Settlements and Verdicts

 First, did you have any property damaged in the accident?
 This is a good place to start because often times it is very visible and clear-cut.
 Cars are the setting of these accidents and nine times out of ten one of them will be damaged.
-The insurance process sets out a clear way to recover if you were not at fault but this does not relieve from the responsibility of claiming these damages in court.
+The insurance process sets out a clear way to recover your damages if you were not at fault.
+However, this does not relieve from the responsibility of claiming these damages in court.

-To get to that point, you need to have estimates for repairs done and calculate total losses.
-Also, the value of any valuables inside the car at the time of the accident can be recovered if they were damaged.
-Normally, with personal property, you might not get the full value but you still should get something approximating the cost of finding a suitable replacement
+To resolve this part of your claim or suit, you need to obtain estimates for necessary car repairs and calculate total losses.
+Also, the worth of any valuables inside the car at the time of the accident can be recovered if they were damaged.
+Normally, with personal property, you might not get the full value but you still should get some amount of money that approximates the cost of finding a suitable replacement.

-Second, if you were injured and not at fault in a car accident, the cost of your medical treatment, prescriptions, and visits should be factored into how much you claim and how much you recover in your eventual lawsuit.
-Also, it is important to remember that you should consider long-term medical costs as well as short-term medical costs.
-Both are available for recovery under Illinois law if you can demonstrate the accident will require them.
+Second, if you were injured and not at fault for causing the car accident, the cost of your medical treatment, prescriptions, and visits should be factored into how much you can claim and how much you actually recover in your eventual lawsuit.
+Also, it is important to remember that you should consider long-term medical costs as well as short-term medical expenses.
+Both are recoverable under Illinois law if you can demonstrate your healing requires them.
 It is not uncommon to seek hundreds of thousands of dollars in damages for projected medical care 5, 10, or even more years out from a catastrophic car accident.

-Third, most cases account for intangible forms of injuries.
-Any injury can impact your day-to-day functions and happiness in a myriad ways.
-Car accidents are no exception.
-The general label for damages that make up for a reduced quality of living is “pain and suffering.”
-Juries award plaintiffs significant pain and suffering damages for car accident victims when the injury poses a chance of regularly affecting their life or causing them pain.
+Third, most cases account for intangible forms of injuries including any injury that impacts your day-to-day functions and happiness.
+The general label for damages in car accidents that make up for a reduced quality of living is referred to as “pain and suffering.”
+Juries award plaintiffs significant pain and suffering damages caused by car accidents when the injury regularly affects their life or causes significant pain.

-Neck and back, for example injuries often cause victims a lot of pain and suffering and litigation should recover for this.
+For example, neck and back injuries can cause victims substantial pain and suffering and litigation should recover for this.
 However, there are other kinds of non-economic damages that juries award plaintiffs for various kinds of harms.
 These may include loss of normal life, disfigurement, and other particular injuries.
 The key here is to examine how your life will be different prospectively because of the injury.
-In terms of dollar amount, it is not uncommon for non-economic damages-such as pain and suffering-to mirror economic damages or even surpass them at levels of 200% or 300%.
-Amounts beyond those levels are rare however.
+In terms of dollar amount, it is not uncommon for non-economic damages-such as pain and suffering to mirror economic damages or even surpass them at levels of 200% or 300%.
+Amounts beyond those levels are rare, however.

-Fourth, plaintiffs might recover for punitive damages if the defendant’s behavior was particularly wanton or egregious.
-They are awarded to punish the wrongdoer and deter similar behavior in the future.
+Plaintiffs might recover punitive damages if the defendant’s behavior was particularly wanton, reckless or egregious.
+Punitive damages are awarded to punish the wrongdoer and deter similar behavior in the future.
 For car accidents, conduct that might trigger punitive damages would include drinking and driving, driving at excessive speeds in a crowded area, or failing to maintain your vehicle in a safe manner.

-Fifth, plaintiffs should always recover if they were forced to miss work or unable to attend to investments due to accident sustained in a car accident.
-Lawyers representing car accident victims might have to do some work to verify this lost income, but rarely do plaintiffs not succeed in obtaining these sums even when defendants vigorously deny that the injuries kept them from work.
+Plaintiffs should always recover lost wages if they were forced to miss work or unable to attend to their investments due to injuries sustained in a car accident.
+Lawyers representing car accident victims might have to verify this lost income but rarely do plaintiffs fail to obtain these deserved sums even when defendants vigorously deny that the injuries kept the plaintiff from working.

 Using the Above Information to Calculate a Settlement Value